EComToken853/EComToken/README.md

 # EComToken

 Welcome to the **EComToken** repository!
-This project provides a robust framework for blockchain-based e-commerce token management, leveraging the power of smart contracts and JavaScript-based tools for seamless interaction with the blockchain network.
+This project provides a robust framework for blockchain-based e-commerce token management, leveraging the power of smart contracts and JavaScript-based tools.

 ## Overview